synesthesiam/rhasspy/docs/wake-word.md

 ## Snowboy

 Listens for a wake word with [snowboy](https://snowboy.kitt.ai).
-This system has the best performance out of the box, but requires an online service to train.
+This system has the good performance out of the box, but requires an online service to train.

 Add to your [profile](profiles.md):